Social Engineering is the art of what things?

 The above is the classification of the various social engineering types.
 However, the attackers use methods to mitigate such attacks.
 Methods such as baiting and phishing attack have been mentioned, but further discussion of these is necessary.
 An article about the same is now available.

-More in this category: Phishing attacks-the dangers of humble appeal »
+More in this category: Social engineering attacks revealed »